akaAlbo/jerk_metrics/README.md

 data.pose.pose.position.x
 data.pose.pose.position.y
 ```
-"stamp" data is given in seconds and nanoseconds.
+`stamp` data is given in seconds and nanoseconds.
 Listener is wizard and calculates one time value.
 ```
 data.header.stamp.secs
 data.header.stamp.nsecs
 ```
+**Attention**:
+precision of header.stamp: 3.3f (`nsecs` doesn't provide more than milliseconds precision.
+Example: `sec: 121 [s]` | `nsecs: 702000000 [ns]` --> `121.702000000 [s]`

+Precision should be sufficient for differentiation, but nanoseconds are not really supported.

+### .csv-Files
+The collected data from the subscriber can be stored as a `.csv`-file, saved in subfolder "/csv" (which has to be created
+manually).

 ### Terminal
 Command-line support for max allowed jerk value given to metrics.
 Compare all jerk-data to maximum and give either passed or failed feedback (added terminal colour support: failed -- red | passed -- green)